openeuler-mirror/isula-build/doc/manual_en.md

 }
 ```

-#### push: Push manifest list to repository
+#### push: Manifest List Push to the Remote Repository.

-manifest push subcommand is used to push manifest list to remote repository.
-The command is as follows:
+The manifest subcommand push is used to push the manifest list to the remote repository.
+The command prototype is as follows:

 ```
 isula-build manifest push MANIFEST_LIST DESTINATION